frank1119/gp-globalvars/README.md

     ```

 ### Enabling auto Removing variables when loading a new Gig
-Default variables created in one Gig will not be erased when a new Gig
+By default, variables created in one Gig will not be erased when a new Gig
 is loaded.

 -   Enable: